nadrad/h-m-m/readme.md

 # h-m-m (hackers mind map)

-**h-m-m** (pronounced like the interjection "hmm") is a simple, fast, keyboard-centric terminal tool for working with mind maps.
+**h-m-m** (pronounced like the interjection "hmm") is a simple, fast, keyboard-centric terminal tool for mind maps.

 ![screenshot](screenshot.png)